Structure of sparse Boolean functions over Abelian groups, and its application to testing: Abstract

 \section{Abstract}

-Given an Abelian group $\G$, a Boolean-valued function $f: \G \to \{-1,+1\}$, is said to be $s$-sparse, if it has at most $s$-many non-zero Fourier coefficients over the domain $\G$.
-In a seminal paper, Gopalan et al.~\cite{gopalan2011testing} proved ``Granularity'' for Fourier coefficients of Boolean valued functions over $\mathbb{Z}_2^n$, that have found many diverse applications in theoretical computer science and combinatorics.
-They also studied structural results for Boolean functions over $\mathbb{Z}_2^n$ which are {\em approximately Fourier-sparse}.
-In this work, we obtain structural results for approximately Fourier-sparse Boolean valued functions over Abelian groups $\G$ of the form,~$\G:= \Z_{p_1}^{n_1} \times \cdots \times \Z_{p_t}^{n_t}$, for distinct primes $p_i$.
-We also obtain a lower bound of the form $1/(m^{2}s)^{\lceil \varphi(m)/2 \rceil}$, on the absolute value of the {\em smallest} non-zero Fourier coefficient of an $s$-sparse function, where $m=p_1 \cdots p_t$, and $\varphi(m)=(p_1-1) \cdots (p_t-1)$.
-We carefully apply probabilistic techniques from~\cite{gopalan2011testing}, to obtain our structural results, and use some non-trivial results from algebraic number theory to get the lower bound.
+We study Fourier-sparse Boolean functions over general finite Abelian groups.
+A Boolean function $f : \G \to \{-1,+1\}$ is $s$-sparse if it has at most $s$ non-zero Fourier coefficients.
+We introduce a general notion of \emph{granularity} of Fourier coefficients and prove that every non-zero coefficient of an $s$-sparse Boolean function has magnitude at least

-We construct a family of at most $s$-sparse Boolean functions over $\Z_p^n$, where $p > 2$, for arbitrarily large enough s, where the minimum non-zero Fourier coefficient is $o(1/s)$.
-The ``Granularity'' result of Gopalan et al.~implies that the absolute values of non-zero Fourier coefficients of any $s$-sparse Boolean valued function over $\mathbb{Z}_2^n$ are $\Omega\left({1}/{s}\right)$.
-So, our result shows that one {\em cannot} expect such a lower bound for general Abelian groups.
+where $\Delta$ denotes the exponent of the group $\G$ (that is, the maximum order of an element in $\G$) and $\varphi$ is the Euler's totient function.
+This generalizes the celebrated result of Gopalan et al. (SICOMP 2011) for $\mathbb{Z}_2^n$, extending it to all finite Abelian groups via new techniques from group theory and algebraic number theory.

-Using our new structural results on the Fourier coefficients of sparse functions, we design an efficient sparsity testing algorithm for Boolean function, which tests whether the given function is $s$-sparse, or $\epsilon$-far from any sparse Boolean function, and it requires $\poly((ms)^{\varphi(m)},1/\epsilon)$-many queries.
-Further, we generalize the notion of {\em degree} of a Boolean function over the Abelian group $\G$.
-We use it to prove an $\Omega(\sqrt{s})$ lower bound on the query complexity of any adaptive sparsity testing algorithm.
+Using our new structural results on the Fourier coefficients of sparse functions, we design an efficient sparsity testing algorithm for Boolean functions.
+The tester distinguishes whether a given function is $s$-sparse or $\epsilon$-far from every $s$-sparse Boolean function, with query complexity $\poly\left((2s)^{\varphi(\lcmG)},1/\epsilon \right)$.
+In addition, we generalize the classical notion of Boolean degree to arbitrary Abelian groups and establish an $\Omega(\sqrt{s})$ lower bound for adaptive sparsity testing.